keithvkha/cuANN-mat/README.md

 [2] Qi-Jun Zhang, K. C. Gupta and V. K. Devabhaktuni, "Artificial neural networks for RF and microwave design - from theory to practice," in IEEE Transactions on Microwave Theory and Techniques, vol. 51, no. 4, pp. 1339-1350, April 2003, doi: 10.1109/TMTT.2003.809179.

 [3] Jianjun Xu, M. C. E. Yagoub, Runtao Ding and Qi Jun Zhang, "Exact adjoint sensitivity analysis for neural-based microwave modeling and design," in IEEE Transactions on Microwave Theory and Techniques, vol. 51, no. 1, pp. 226-237, Jan.
 2003, doi: 10.1109/TMTT.2002.806910.

+[4] Oliver Nelles, "Nonlinear System Identification: From Classical Approaches to Neural Networks and Fuzzy Models", Springer, 2001.